Zaniyar/A11y/ABOUT_THE_PROJECT.md

 ### Complexity is Invisible, Simplicity is Visible

-Users see four buttons.
+Users see five buttons and a circular camera bubble.
 They don't see:
-- Three-layer architecture
+- Three-layer architecture for AI API integration
+- Two-layer bridge for TrackyMouse integration
-- Message passing protocols
+- Message passing protocols with source verification
-- Origin Trial token management
+- Origin Trial token management and timing
-- Streaming response handling
+- Streaming response handling with async generators
-- Content extraction algorithms
+- Content extraction algorithms with TreeWalker traversal
-- Language detection and mapping
+- Language detection and mapping with 75+ language support
-- Fallback systems and error handling
+- Fallback systems and error handling at every layer
+- Blob URL creation for Workers
+- Worker constructor monkey-patching
+- `importScripts` path rewriting
+- Click callback handling in page context
+- Auto-scroll with edge detection and dynamic speed
+- Markdown rendering with custom styled components
+- Drag-and-drop with viewport clamping
+- Dwell clicking with configurable targets

 **The best engineering is invisible.
 The best accessibility is seamless.**